-CADA's vision is the creation of a sustainable Capitol Park Neighborhood that captivates city dwellers and inspires the people of California.
-This is accomplished through the construction of quality urban housing infill developments and the excellent management of mixed-use properties.
+CADA's vision is the creation of sustainable neighborhoods that captivate city dwellers and inspires the people of California, providing a range of housing options and community experiences.
+This is accomplished through the construction of quality urban housing infill developments, art, events, and the excellent management of mixed-use properties.

 CADA is an independent public agency that manages its own budget and does not rely upon the State or the City for operational funding.
 We are responsible for generating revenue through our property management and land development activities necessary to achieve the public mandates set forth in our legislation.
+We do partner with the State, City, and other community partners to accomplish our community development goals.

-We have found that our values of leadership, collaboration, creativity, commitment, stewardship and effectiveness are essential to meeting this rewarding challenge.
+We have found that our values of teamwork, accountability, integrity, customer service, and reliability are essential to meeting this rewarding challenge.
 The opportunity to see the results of our daily actions positively impact so many people's lives is an especially rewarding aspect of working at CADA.

-I hope that you find your employment at CADA to be fulfilling and worthwhile.
+I hope that you find your employment at CADA to be fulfilling.